adamdel2/Inventory-Database/README.md

 # Inventory-Database
 Inventory database

+Project was set up using MVC pattern and utilizes MySQL for database management.\

-MySQL inventory: contains table setup for MySQL.\
+mysql inventory: contains table setup for MySQL.\
+MySQL user/pass is in InventoryModel (not secure).
+Default host information.
+MySQL info: HostName- 127.0.0.1 Port- 3306\
+Copy mysql inventory.sql text into MySQL to set up a table with the correct naming for the project.\

 Target: Maven information.\
-Project was set up using MVC pattern and utilizes MySQL for database management.\

 InventoryController: handles any change calls to InventoryModel and InventoryView.\
 InventoryModel: handles changes to database.\
 InventoryModel-Item: items that are to be manipulated in the database.\